EVELINA1118/GCAP3226AIagents/vibeCoding101/Part4GovEnquiryReflectEssay/HumanAiReport_HONG_KAM_YIN.md

 ### 1) Literature Review & Theoretical Framework (Gemini 2.5Pro)
 - **Prompt:** "What is the role of a Literature Review and Theoretical Framework for our Signal 8 decision-making research?"
 - **Gemini Response:**
-- Of course.
-Here is a more detailed, guiding version of the "II.
-Literature Review and Theoretical Framework" section, translated into English for your project report.
+- Here is a  detailed, guiding version of the "II.
+Literature Review and Theoretical Framework" section.

 ---